eleco/eleco.github.io/_posts/2015-03-26-Testing-Shell-Scripts.md

 ---

 This [story] (https://bugzilla.redhat.com/show_bug.cgi?id=1202858) highlights the potential dire consequences of undefined variables in Shell scripts.

-In a nutshell this command:
+In sumary this command:
 `rm -rf "$VAR/ *`

+is intended to delete all files under the $VAR directory.
+However if $VAR is left undefined, then what is executed is:
-when executed with $VAR left undefined, then becomes `rm -rf *`
+`rm -rf *`

-... and will delete all files in the current directory and subdirectories. oops.
+... which will delete all files in the current directory and subdirectories. oops.

 It's somewhat paradoxical that Shell scripts are frequently used to drive mission-critical activities such as starting/stopping processes,